ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 #### Synopsis

 Modify what the compiler determines is a trailing array.
-The higher levels make the compiler respect the sizes of trailing arrays more strictly (this affects bounds checking).
+The higher levels make the compiler respect the sizes of trailing arrays more strictly[^gcc-Wstrict-flex-arrays] (this affects bounds checking)[^Guelton22].

-By default, GCC and Clang treat all trailing arrays (arrays that are placed as the last member or a structure) as flexible-sized arrays, *regardless* of *declared* size for the purposes of `__builtin_object_size()` calculations used by `_FORTIFY_SOURCE`.
+By default, GCC and Clang treat all trailing arrays (arrays that are placed as the last member or a structure) as flexible-sized arrays, *regardless* of *declared* size for the purposes of `__builtin_object_size()` calculations used by `_FORTIFY_SOURCE`[^Cook21].
 This disables various bounds checks that do not always need to be disabled.
 For example, with the default settings, given:

 ~~~~c
 struct trailing_array {